-One of the most critical points in the customer lifecycle is when customers use your product for the very first time.
+One of the most critical points in the customer lifecycle is the very first time a customer uses your product.
 First impressions matter, and a successful initial experience can go a long way toward fostering active, long-term engagement.

 With these thoughts in mind, we set about creating an onboarding experience to help new users better discover the value of Hulu, and keep them coming back.